nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Show medical record directly: `showMr` (by Peh Jun Siang)
 We understand that it might be quite a hassle to copy the URL and paste it in your browser manually.
-Therefore, we implemented a short cut so that you can open up your default browser and with the url directly from **Hospify** with the `showMr` command!
+Therefore, we implemented a short cut so that you can open up your default browser with the URL to the medical record directly from **Hospify** with the `showMr` command!

 Format: `showMr NRIC`\